Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Effective Hamiltonian approach to kinetic Ising models

 In Ref.\ \cite{PRE96} a simple way to eliminate the undesirable exponential behavior from ME is suggested which was implemented as follows.
 Dividing both sides of Eq.\ (\ref{ME}) by $ P $ from Eq.\ (\ref{P-u}) one arrives after trivial rearrangement at the evolution equation for EH

-where $\Delta^{\cal H}$ is defined as in Eq.\ (\ref{delta}) and by similar reasoning it should be an $O(1)$ quantity.
+where $\Delta^{\cal H}$ is defined as in Eq.\ (\ref{delta}) and normally it should be an $O(1)$ quantity (see Sec.\ \ref{local_int}).
 The arguments of deltas in Eq.\ (\ref{NME}) have been omitted for brevity; they are the same as in Eq.\ (\ref{delta}).
 As is seen, all terms on the rhs are $O(1)$ but because of the summation over $ \pmb{\sigma}^{\prime} $ the equation scales linearly with $ N $.
+Formally, division of both sides by $N$ would make equation $O(1)$ and fully expressed in terms of EH density defined in Eqs.\ (\ref{u0}) and (\ref{P-u}).